asrhou/NATMI/README.md

 DiffEdges.py creates a folder (in the result folder) containing the simple graph and hypergraph for the given ligand-receptor pair in the dataset.

-## Example workflow simple (intercellular communication in a toy single-cell dataset)
+## Example workflow simple (toy single-cell dataset)
-In order to explain the procedure for disclosing intercellular communication in a gene expression dataset, we give the commands to extract ligand-receptor-mediated interactions in 'toy.sc.em.txt'. 'toy.sc.em.txt' is a mouse single-cell RNA-seq dataset, 'toy.sc.ann.txt' is the corresponding annotation file.
+[intercellular communication] To explain the procedure for disclosing intercellular communication in a gene expression dataset, we give the commands to extract ligand-receptor-mediated interactions in 'toy.sc.em.txt'. 'toy.sc.em.txt' is a mouse single-cell RNA-seq dataset, 'toy.sc.ann.txt' is the corresponding annotation file.

 ### Extract ligand-receptor-mediated interactions in 'toy.sc.em.txt' and save results to 'test' folder using ExtractEdges.py.
 The first step of NATMI-based analysis is always to predict the potential ligand-receptor-mediated interactions between cells using the user-specified ligand-receptor pairs.
 Here, we use literature supported ligand-receptor pairs in connectomeDB2020 and ExtractEdges.py to extract interactions in the toy single-cell dataset.